Diocese of Lafayette in Louisiana: 1990 to the early 21st century

 Flynn served in Lafayette in Louisiana until 1994, when John Paul II named him archbishop of the Archdiocese of Saint Paul and Minneapolis.
 To replace Flynn, the pope appointed Auxiliary Bishop Edward O'Donnell from the Archdiocese of St. Louis.
 One of O'Donnell's initiatives was to increase the number of African-Americans in diocesan affairs.
 He also instituted one of the first zero-tolerance policies towards child sexual abuse by clergy in the nation.
 O'Donnell retired in 2002.

-In 2002, John Paul II appointed Charles Jarrell of the Roman Catholic Diocese of Houma–Thibodaux as bishop of Lafayette in Louisiana.
+In 2002, John Paul II appointed Charles Jarrell as bishop of Lafayette in Louisiana.
 Jarrell retired in 2016.
-In November 2019, parishes throughout the diocese raised $50,000 to assist the congregations of three African-American churches that had destroyed by arson.
-In May 2024, parishioners averted a potential mass shooting at St. Mary Magdalen Catholic Church in Abbeville when they stopped an armed 16-year-old boy from entering the church.
+In November 2019, parishes throughout the diocese raised $50,000 to assist the congregations of three African-American Baptist churches that had destroyed by arson.
+In May 2024, parishioners averted a potential mass shooting of children at St. Mary Magdalen Catholic Church in Abbeville when they stopped an armed 16-year-old boy from entering the church.

 As of 2024, the bishop of Lafayette in Louisiana is J. Douglas Deshotel, formerly an auxiliary bishop of the Diocese of Dallas.
 He was appointed by Pope Francis in 2016.